 Smarthistory at Khan Academy is the leading open educational resource for art history.
 We make high-quality introductory art history content freely available to anyone, anywhere.
 Smarthistory is a platform for the discipline where art historians contribute in their areas of expertise and learners come from across the globe.
-We offer nearly 500 videos and these are being translated into dozens of languages.
+We offer more than 600 videos and hundreds of articles and these are being translated into dozens of languages.
 Dr. Beth Harris and Dr. Steven Zucker created Smarthistory and are the Executive Editors.
 Videos are also available on Khanacademy.org and the Khan Academy app.
-Smarthistory and Khan Academy are 501(c)3 not-for-profit corporations.
+Khan Academy is a 501(c)3 not-for-profit corporation.

 About our Merger with Khan Academy